 SEE: Learn how Australia is combating financial scams with cross-banking collaboration.

 5. Knowledge graphs

 With Neptune, developers can build knowledge graph applications that allow for storing information in a graph model and using graph queries to navigate those datasets.
-Open source and open standard APIs supported by the database can help you quickly use existing information resources to build your own knowledge graphs, and host them on a fully managed service.
+Open-source and open-standard application programming interfaces supported by the database can help you quickly use existing information resources to build your own knowledge graphs and host them on a fully managed service.

 Applications built with Neptune can store and navigate life sciences information and process sensitive data using encryption at rest.
 For example, with Neptune, you can store models of disease and gene interactions and search for graph patterns to find other genes that may be associated with a given disease, the site noted.
 Users can also create and store patient relationships from medical records across different systems.

 Amazon Neptune’s general availability presents a scalable and efficient solution for handling highly connected datasets.
 Its flexibility in application development makes it a versatile tool for many industries, with applications ranging from building social networks and recommendation engines to fraud detection, knowledge graphs and drug discovery applications.